splunk/observability-workshop/content/en/s4r/5-rum/3-session-replay.md

 {{% notice title="Exercise" style="green" icon="running" %}}

 * Click the RUM Session Replay {{% button icon="play" %}}Replay{{% /button %}} button.
-RUM Session Replay allows you to replay the user session.
+RUM Session Replay allows you to replay and see the user session.
 This is a great way to see exactly what the user experienced.
 * Click the button to start the replay.

 {{% /notice %}}